 If you spend enough time exploring the crypto and blockchain space, then it will not take long before you begin to ask yourself what is a dApp, and of course, what does dApp stand for?
-While the term has only been around for a handful of years, it has gained a tremendous amount of traction in its short lifespan, and become a deeply significant part of this entire industry.
+While Web3 does not rely solely on blockchain technology and dApps, they've gained a tremendous amount of traction in their short lifespan, and have become a deeply significant part of this entire industry.

 dApps have become instrumental in redefining cryptocurrency and blockchain tech, and have become a cornerstone tool in the rising Web3 landscape.
 For this reason, they can be extremely hard to ignore.
 Yet at the same time, their sheer importance can also make it daunting for newcomers to try and grasp, as many of the most revolutionary ideas in this space are complex to get your head around.

 However, there is no better time to learn about what is a dApp than right now, as doing so will help you get acquainted with future developments on the internet in months and years to come.
 This is for the simple reason that dApps are most definitely here to stay, with an increasing number of devs dedicating their time to them.
 Plus, the top dApps on the market at the moment can easily be found and analyzed through BitDegree’s own dApp tracker.